 - 50 g caster sugar (plus extra to sprinkle)

-- 120 g unsalted butter or dairy free alternative, I use Flora vegan block
+- 120 g unsalted butter or dairy free alternative (I use Flora plant butter) or dairy free alternative, I use Flora vegan block

 - Remove and move to a cooling rack – allow to cool completely before eating.

 I love to see your own photos of my bakes, dinners and treats head to your favourite social media account and don’t forget to tag me in @glutarama

 Subscribe to my email list so that you get NEW recipes straight in your mailbox every Friday PLUS a FREEBIE and access to some amazing gluten free DISCOUNTS